BEHOLD A VIRGIN (upmarket crime mystery) by Peter Swirski

 March, 1957.
 A lone policeman trudges through smog-filled streets of London to a scene of a savage domestic homicide.
 Trying to wrap his head around a series of attacks in which men senselessly brutalize the women they live with, Detective Inspector Shepard finds himself following a trail of mysterious disappearances, inexplicable suicides, and attacks of panic and hysteria in an effort to find a common denominator among them.

-Enlisting the help of a life scientist and a journalist, Shepard reluctantly dogs the bloody trail of the mysterious syndrome right down to a fatal standoff with a hostage taker, in the process coming eye to eye with one of the most haunting mysteries in the history of the Western civilization.
+Enlisting the help of a life scientist and a journalist, Shepard reluctantly dogs the bloody trail of the mysterious syndrome right down to a fatal standoff with a hostage taker, in the process coming eye to eye with the most haunting mysteries in the history of the Western civilization.